uwcartlab/webmapping/Chapter10/readme.md

 ### II.
 Using Mapshaper to Simplify and Convert Spatial Data

 The major downside to using TopoJSON is that it is under-supported by major desktop GIS software, making converting data to TopoJSON a bit tricky.
 There is a [command-line tool](https://github.com/topojson/topojson/blob/master/README.md#command-line-reference) available, but it can be difficult to install and work with.
 Fortunately, there are now at least two Web applications that can do the work for us.
-You already know about one of them, [geojson.io](http://geojson.io/), from Week 3.
+You already know about one of them, [geojson.io](http://geojson.io/), from Chapter 4.
 In this tutorial, we will make use of the second: [MapShaper](http://mapshaper.org/).

 _**MapShaper**_ is a line and polygon simplification tool developed and maintained by New York Times Graphics Editor (and UW-Madison alum!)
 Matthew Bloch.
 As discussed in lecture, geospatial data often need to be generalized for interactive web maps, sometimes at different scales for slippy web maps.
 Line generalization is especially important for mobile-first design to simplify overly-complex geometry.
 For the D3 lab assignment, you will want to balance keeping your geographic areas recognizable with minimizing the data size to maximize the speed of drawing and interaction in the browser.
 This tradeoff almost certaintly requires simplifying your chosen spatial data.
 MapShaper has the added benefit of converting from shapefiles, GeoJSON, or other "flat" files without topology (e.g., DBF and CSV) into TopoJSON as part of the generalization export process.